 3. Set Aside Gifts, Bonuses, Etc.

-It’s nice to when you receive your tax return in the mail or a get a birthday card with some extra cash inside but resist temptation to go out and spend it right away.
+It’s nice when you receive your tax return in the mail or a get a birthday card with some extra cash inside but resist temptation to go out and spend it right away.
 Rather than spending this extra money you’ve received, tuck it away into your savings.
 It seems a little harmless now to spend the money but it’s actually one step closer to getting into your dream home!

 4. Consider Letting Go of Possession